buildingSMART/bSDD/API version history.md

 New APIs and updates will always first be published to the bSDD test environment: https://test.bsdd.buildingsmart.org

+#
+# Versioning strategy
+A new version will only be created if it 'breaks' the current version.
+For example, adding a new field to the output of an API does not (or should not) break your app.
+Removing an output field on the other hand is a breaking change and will result in a new version of that API.

+If there is a new version of an API the previous version will be supported for 6 to 12 months after releasing the new version.

+## 2022-12-29

+ * New version: api/Domain/v3: is same as v2
+ * New version: api/Domain/v3/Classifications: output contract has changed - materials are now returned in a separate list
+ * New version: api/TestSearchListOpen/v6: output contract has changed - materials are now returned in a separate list; input contract now also accepts "Materials" in TypeFilter; TypeFilter values are now case insensitive
+ * Change: api/TestSearchListOpen/v5: TypeFilter values are now case insensitive

+ Previous versions of these APIs will remain available until at least July 2023.

 ## 2022-10-23

  * New version: api/Classification/v4: attribute PossibleValues has been renamed into AllowedValues (is now consistent with import attribute name)